Misterio77/nix-starter-configs/README.md

 # Nix Starter Config

-This repo contains a few a simple nix flakes for getting started with NixOS + home-manager.
+This repo contains a few a simple nix flake templates for getting started with NixOS + home-manager.

 # What this provides